-This lovely 1 meter long Malayan Pit Viper was submitted by a reader of Thailand Snakes (.com), John Helm in Jomtien Beach, near Pattaya, Thailand.
-The photo was taken on 3/7/11.
+This lovely 1-meter-long Malayan Pit Viper was submitted by a reader of Thailand Snakes (.com), John Helm in Jomtien Beach, near Pattaya, Thailand.

 John moved the snake from his patio over a wall separating his house from some heavy bush.